rohitsingh-iitd/robinhood-mcp-server/README.md

 ## Overview

-The Robinhood MCP (Market Connectivity Protocol) Server provides a comprehensive interface to the Robinhood Crypto API.
+The Robinhood MCP Server provides a comprehensive interface to the Robinhood Crypto API.
 This server handles authentication, account management, market data retrieval, and trading operations through both REST API and WebSocket interfaces.

 ## Installation